-In the summer following their admission to the program, all Mellon Fellows participate in a one-week workshop in which they identify the area in which they will conduct research over the next two years and develop the research skills necessary for success.
+In the summer following their admission to the program, all Mellon Fellows participate in a day day workshop in which they identify the area in which they will conduct research over the next two years and develop the research skills necessary for success.
 Working intensively with faculty and administrative, as well as with graduate student mentors, the new fellows write a research prospectus and at week's end present their proposal to their peers and mentors.

 The heart of the Mellon Program is the mentoring relationship each fellow establishes with the faculty member with whom she works in her junior and senior years.
 Mentors provide both academic guidance and insight into life as an academic.
 A Mellon fellow may: